 - 慕 – To follow, idolize, love, adore, admire, have affection, desire;

-- 挑 – excitement, stimulation, provocation;
+- 挑 – Excitement, stimulation, provocation;

-Other words related to love in Japanese
+Other Words Related to Love in Japanese

-- 愛好 – aijou – It means worship;
+- 愛好 – aijou – Means adoration;

-- 情け – nasake – Sympathy, mercy, affection and love;
+- 情け – nasake – Sympathy, mercy, affection, and love;

-- 恋慕 – renbo – Tender emotions, passion and love;
+- 恋慕 – renbo – Tender emotions, passion, and love;

 - 片思い – kataomoi – Unrequited love;